Synthoid/ExportSheetData/docs/general/ignoreemptycells.md

 Ignore empty cells
 ------------------
-Ignore empty cells will cause cells with empty values to not be exported.
+Prevent cells with empty values from being exported.

 This is useful for reducing file size and clutter by removing elements with no value.